gabricampaa/conditional_C_debug/Readme.md

 # Conditional Debug
-A simple utility for debugging stuff to the console only if you want.
+A simple utility for debugging stuff to the console only if you include the "-DDEBUG" filag wile compiling.
 Otherwise, without changing the code, do not print em!

 ### Usage